Humanising Workers Compensation: The Missed Opportunity

-My thesis is that by caring for people authentically, not only do we support their recovery, but we can strengthen their relationship with their work, with their colleagues and with their employer.
+My thesis is that by caring for people authentically, not only do we support their recovery, but we can strengthen their relationship with their work, with their colleagues, and with their employer.

 Injury management tends to be treated as a cost control exercise.
-I wish I had a dollar for every time I have heard words to the effect that.
+I wish I had a dollar for every time I have heard words to the effect of that.

-The workers health is of course, our main concern, but, you know (*tortured facial expression with paternally raised eyebrows*), we also have to have a commercial focus.
+The worker’s health is, of course, our main concern, but, you know (*tortured facial expression with paternally raised eyebrows*), we also have to have a commercial focus.

 This narrative reveals how our thinking can become infected by the anthropological assumption that people are cogs in the wheels of a commercially focussed organisation, it allows us to wind back support.
 It allows for dehumanisation.

 I have also heard the ubiquitous argument that good injury management leads to lower premiums and, the prevention is better than cure trope, continually expressed as truisms.
 But I worry that these are close cousins of the commercial focus theme.
 I understand both but my observation is that they fertilise attributions with a dehumanising trajectory in the form of trendy reductionist interventions and narratives.

 Having made this point, I want to be explicit.
 A commercial focus and/or a preventative emphasis are not to be dismissed.
 I am just suggesting wariness about what comes next.